 CarbonMAX boots have a protective cap composed of millions of tiny carbon nanotubes that are combined in a honeycomb pattern.
 The result is steel-like impact protection with much less weight and thickness.
 A lighter and thinner cap translates to a more comfortable boot.
-Check out Wolverine CarbonMAX boots at wolverine.com.
+Next, check out more work wear for DIYers here.

 What’s the worst part about working outside on a hot day?
 We think it’s the sweaty clothes that stick to your body, and the dirt and filth that stick to your sweaty clothes.

 Dickies has introduced a shirt that can help.
 It’s called the Next Generation Work Shirt, and it’s made from a newly engineered fabric that wicks moisture away from your body.
 It also stretches more and has soil-releasing properties.
 Maybe best of all, it’s still durable like other Dickies work shirts.
-Buy a Dickies Next Generation work shirt here or pick one up at work wear retailers nationwide.
+Next, take a look at some of the other stuff we’re buying on Amazon this month.

 Instead of pulling the entire length of strap in and out of the ratchet, the side of the ratchet housing swings away so you can load the strap into the ratchet at any point along the length of the strap.
 Pick up Gear Armour Ratcheting Straps at home centers and online in various lengths and load capabilities.

 If you’ve ever been inside a hospital, you’ve seen booties like these.
 They’re handy at home, too, especially if you’re a DIYer.
 Use them if you’re coming inside and your boots are muddy.
 Keep them around when you’re painting to be sure you won’t track paint into another room.
 Have a few at the door to your shop to prevent sawdust footprints in the house.
 You get the picture.
 You can pick some up at any home center, usually in the paint department, for less than a dollar a pair.
-If you fall in love with using them, buy a whole box of Polyethylene Shoe Covers online.
+Next, check out our best tips for working in the cold.

 Reinforced knees on your bib overalls make them last longer, but why are there holes at the bottoms of the reinforcement?
 Turns out there are two good reasons for it.